Frequently Asked Questions about the Actuaries Climate Index

 10. ARE YOU PROVIDING THIS CLIMATE INFORMATION TO REGULATORS?
 The committees and partnering organizations have informed regulators about the creation of this climate Index and directed them to the Actuaries Climate Index website.
 The Index was developed to provide more information on extreme weather events for actuaries, public policymakers, and the public.
 Two of the sponsoring organizations, the American Academy of Actuaries in the United States and the Canadian Institute of Actuaries in Canada, will work with interested policymakers who wish to utilize the Index.

 11. WHEN DO YOU EXPECT TO BEGIN PUBLISHING THE ACTUARIES CLIMATE RISK INDEX?
 Once the website has been expanded to incorporate the Actuaries Climate Risk Index, we intend to update both indices at, or about, the same time quarterly.
-We expect to launch the ACRI by the first half of 2017.
+We expect to launch the ACRI by the first quarter of 2018.